pryv/dev-site/source/customer-resources/platform-validation.md

 - cURL version 7.54.0+
 - Chrome web browser version 71+

-# Operations
+# Checklist

 ## DNS is set as domain name server

 Run `dig NS ${DOMAIN}`.

-The `ANSWER SECTION` should exist and list 2 hostnames such as:
+The `ANSWER` section should exist and list 2 hostnames such as:

 ~~~~~~~~
-;; ANSWER SECTION:
+;; ANSWER :
 ${DOMAIN}.
 SOME_TTL_NUMBER  IN  NS  dns1.${DOMAIN}.
 ${DOMAIN}.
 SOME_TTL_NUMBER  IN  NS  dns2.${DOMAIN}.
 ~~~~~~~~

-If there is no `ANSWER SECTION`, the name servers for the domain name `${DOMAIN}` are not defined or misconfigured.
+If there is no `ANSWER` section, the name servers for the domain name `${DOMAIN}` are not defined or misconfigured.
 Verify with your domain provider that the name servers are set correctly.

 ## DNS